Sprinter gives you the following ways to submit defects:

 A defect reminder enables you to summarize the defect in your application.
 The reminder is included with the test results and can be viewed at the end of your test.
 You can then submit the defect later from the test Results.
 The same information you have available during the test is also available to you from the results.
 So you can include screen captures, movies, and step or action information in the defect at that time.

 For ALM users, when you submit an ALM defect using Sprinter, the defect is created in the ALM server, domain, and project that you configured when you logged in.

 For ALM Octane users, when you submit a defect using Sprinter, the defect is created in the Octane server, shared space, and workspace that you selected when you logged in.

-When you submit a defect using Sprinter, the defect is created in the DTS server and project that you configured in the Defect Tracking System Settings Dialog Box.
+When you submit a defect using Sprinter, the defect is created in the DTS server and project that you configured in the DTS settings.